pap3rhat/visualization-tools/README.md

 #### *Motion blur*
 As the name implies this effect is also a kind of a low-pass filter.
 So it "smoothes" the image by keeping its low frequencies and discarding its high frequencies.
 There are however some difference to a Box blur or a <a href="#gaussian-blur">Gaussian blur</a>. <br />
 Like the <a href="#radial-blur">radial blur</a> it smooths each pixel along an axis that is generally not the horizontal and/or vertical axis; the axis is dependent on each pixel.
 More precisely, the axis is given by the *motion vector* of each pixel.
 Broadly speaking a pixel's *motion vector* specifies the direction in which a pixel "moved" from the previous frame to the current frame; the bigger the magnitude of this vector, the more the pixel "moved".
-A more detailed description of what this motion vector exactly is, how to calculate it and an explanation on why "moved" is being used here, is given in /TODO hier einfügen wo es steht und ggf diese formulierung no ändern wenn doch ned so erklärt.
+A more detailed description of what this motion vector exactly is, how to calculate it and an explanation on why "moved" is being used here, is given in <a href="#motion-field">Motion field</a>.

 This definition of the "smoothing axis" leads to the following observation: The more a pixel "moved" from the previous frame to the current frame (i.e. the magnitude of the corresponding motion vector is big), the blurrier it will appear in the final image.
 Hence, if both frames look exactly the same (no pixel "moved"), there will be no blur at all.

 In a vr-navigation-experiment the direction of each motion vector is dependent on the direction in which the participant moves their virtual eyes/camera.
 For example, if the participant moves their virtual eyes/camera to the right, the motion vectors will point to the left.
 So for each pixel the blur would be done with the horizontal axis as the "smoothing axis".
-More on how the motion vectors depend on the participant's movement here: /TODO zu motion field verweisen

-/TODO: irgendwie nen bspw Bild dafür machen, vermutlich aus Programm rausscreenshoten, weil von 2 bildern kann ja ned einfach präzise berechnet werden (könnte nur mit irgendwie nem OF algo, aber des is ja ned des gleiche)
+/TODO: irgendwie nen bspw Bild dafür machen, vermutlich aus Programm rausscreenshoten

 #####  *Implementation remarks*
 1. The motion vectors used in this effect are gotten from the *_CameraMotionVectorsTexture* that is provided by Unity (in order for Unity to provide this texture *DepthTextureMode.MotionVectors* has to be activated on the camera where the effect should be applied to).
 Each pixel in the texture contains the motion vector corresponding to each pixel in *_MainTex* (i.e. here: the texture that contains the color for each pixel in the current frame).
 The movement in the x-direction is given by the value of the red channel, the movement in the y-direction is given by the value of the green channel.
 The values range from $-1$ to $1$.
 Because the values tend to be very close to $0$ (not a lot of movement for each pixel), they are scaled by $\frac{1}{Time.deltaTime}$.